Epic Book Society Homepage Banner

 5. The Alice Network – Kate Quinn

-One was a spy that was recruited for the real-life Alice Network in France during WWI, and the other was an American looking for her cousin.
+One of these women was a spy that was recruited for the real-life Alice Network in France during WWI, and the other was an American looking for her cousin.

 The two women are brought together in a story of courage and redemption.